-I am interested how such disturbance opens up the constrictions of dandified dress and a deeply self-conscious performative life-practice to what lies beyond such tight bodily delimiting.
-If Brummell at his height would not deign to eat common vegetables, hating cabbage in particular (too gaseous?), though claiming “yes, yes . . . ; I once eat a pea,” at his darkest moments that tight bodily control became its opposite; finally the body is allowed to speak.
-It speaks of its immersion in life processes as if in protest against the purity regime it had so long endured.
+I am interested in how such a disturbance opens up the constrictions of dandified dress and a deeply self-conscious, performative life practice to what lies beyond such tight bodily delimiting.
+If Brummell at his height would not deign to eat common vegetables—hating cabbage in particular (too gaseous?), though claiming “yes, yes . . .
+I once eat a pea”—at his darkest moments that tight bodily control became its opposite.
+Finally, the body is allowed to speak, and it speaks of its immersion in life processes as if in protest against the purity regime it had so long endured.
 Busting out, as it were, the body turns inside out, beyond the corseted confines of elegant profile.
-The cut of scathing wit, drawing in return the most devastating cut of all, the publicly-enacted castration that came with the absolute finality of the Prince Regent’s rejection of Brummell, provides the reverse of a Lacanian point de capiton: an unquilting point, an unbuttoning, that instead of securing ego integration by the lodging of a signifier onto a signified, initiates psychological disintegration.
+The cut of scathing wit drawing in return the most devastating cut of all, the publicly-enacted castration that came with the absolute finality of the Prince Regent’s rejection of Brummell, provides the reverse of a Lacanian point de capiton: an unquilting point, an unbuttoning, that instead of securing ego integration by the lodging of a signifier onto a signified initiates psychological disintegration.
 What had been mere phallic play is suddenly, and uncannily, the thing itself, and Brummell didn’t have it.
-Brummell’s break with reality, in my reading, traces back to this point when the symbolic ruptures; slipping from his self-appointed place in the symbolic network, he faces the writing on the wall as social death.
+Brummell’s break with reality, in my reading, traces back to this point when the Symbolic ruptures; slipping from his self-appointed place in the symbolic network, he faces the writing on the wall as social death.

-The hallucinatory aspects of the high point of Brummell’s career, and his subsequent lowest point, reflect as aspect of Lacan’s theory of psychosis.
-Because Brummell’s most potent performances were at the verbal level through his witticisms, the verbal hallucinations that characterize psychosis are relevant here.
-The most important aspect of verbal hallucinations is that they have the structure at the level of signifiers.
-Moreover, “what characterizes the hallucinatory satisfaction of desire is that it’s formed in the domain of signifiers and that, as such, it implies a locus of the Other” (Lacan, Seminar V 204-5).
-The psychotic, as if fascinated by the foreclosed symbolic, can’t stop fixing on signifiers that nevertheless remain without signification.
-In Brummell’s case, signifiers become mere playthings, witticisms whether verbal or material, and the place of the Other is unstable, unfixed.
-The cause for this coming unstuck, this unquilting is that “the Name-of-the-Father [is unable] to respond from its place, which is where it is incapable of responding from because it has never come to that place. . .”
-(Seminar V 188).
-Instead the structure of the mother’s “not” appears in its place; the phallus or paternal metaphor has never arrived.
-What could the Prince Regent have that Brummell did not have more of?, seems to have been the question.
+The hallucinatory aspects of the high point of Brummell’s career and his subsequent lowest point reflect Lacan’s theory of psychosis.
+Because Brummell’s most potent performances were through his witticisms, the verbal hallucinations that characterize psychosis are relevant here—their most important aspect being that they have structure at the level of signifiers.
+Moreover, “what characterizes the hallucinatory satisfaction of desire is that it’s formed in the domain of signifiers and that, as such, it implies a locus of the Other” (Lacan, Seminar V 204–5).
+The psychotic, as if fascinated by the foreclosed Symbolic, can’t stop fixing on signifiers that nevertheless remain without signification.
+In Brummell’s case, signifiers become mere playthings, witticisms, and the place of the Other is unstable, unfixed.
+The cause for this coming unstuck, this unquilting, is that “the Name-of-the-Father [is unable] to respond from its place, which is where it is incapable of responding from because it has never come to that place” (Seminar V 188).
+Instead, the structure of the mother’s “not” appears in its place; the phallus or paternal metaphor has never arrived.
+What could the Prince Regent have that Brummell did not have more of?—that seems to have been the question.
 Whether the cutting remark or the thin, brittle dandy’s cane, Brummell wielded phallic playthings as if he didn’t know their force or their function.